Octopus (Syd Barrett song)

-"Octopus" (originally recorded as "Clowns and Jugglers" and also known as "The Madcap Laughs") is a song by Syd Barrett.
-In January 1970 it appeared on his first solo album The Madcap Laughs.
+"Octopus" (originally recorded as "Clowns and Jugglers" and also known as "The Madcap Laughs") is a song by Syd Barrett, released as his debut solo single in November 1969.
+In January 1970, it appeared on his first solo album The Madcap Laughs.

 Writing

 Barrett reflected on the song's writing:

 "Octopus" directly quotes a section from "Rilloby-Rill" by English poet Sir Henry Newbolt (1862–1938).
 The song also features a variety of other influences.

 Recording

 Syd Barrett left Pink Floyd in April 1968, along with their manager Peter Jenner.
 Jenner led Barrett into EMI Studios to record some tracks in May, that would later be released on Barrett's first solo album.
 During the May sessions, Jenner failed to record, properly, any vocals at all for several tracks, including "Clown and Jugglers".
 Sessions stopped once Barrett was in psychiatric care, apparently after a drive around Britain in his Mini.

 After New Year 1969, a somewhat recovered Barrett decided upon returning to a musical career; Barrett contacted EMI, and was passed on to Malcolm Jones, the then-head of EMI's new prog rock label, Harvest.
 Barrett wanted to recover the Jenner-produced sessions recordings; several tracks, including "Clowns and Jugglers", were improved upon.

 An early version of the song, recorded with the band Soft Machine, was released on the Barrett rarities album Opel (1988) under the title "Clowns and Jugglers".
 The 1993 re-releases of The Madcap Laughs and Opel contain alternate versions of "Octopus" and "Clowns and Jugglers" respectively, as bonus tracks.